luceboxed/AlertParser/README.md

 # AlertParser
- gather alerts for you area straight from the NWS API
+ gather alerts for your area straight from the NWS API